ARM-software/vscode-keil-studio-pack/README.md

 **Note**:

-- The Arm Virtual Hardware extension is in development, and is not described in this guide.
+- The Arm Virtual Hardware extension is in development, and is not described in the documentation.

-- The Memory Inspector and the Peripheral Inspector are third-party open-source extensions and are not described in this guide.
+- The Memory Inspector and the Peripheral Inspector are third-party open-source extensions and are not described in the documentation.

 The pack also installs:

 - Red Hat YAML (Identifier: `redhat.vscode-yaml`): This extension provides YAML syntax support when editing `csolution.yml` or `cproject.yml` files.

 - clangd (Identifier: `llvm-vs-code-extensions.vscode-clangd`): This extension adds smart features such as code completion, compile errors, and go-to-definition to your editor.

-## Install the extensions

-1. In Visual Studio Code Desktop, go to the **Extensions** view.

-1. Search for **Arm Keil Studio Pack**.

-1. Click the **Install** button for the extension pack.

-    Visual Studio Code installs the extension pack.
-    All recommended Keil Studio extensions are now available in the **Extensions** view.
-The pack also installs the Red Hat YAML and clangd extensions.

-    A pop-up displays in the bottom right-hand corner with the message "Activate license for Arm tools?".
-See [Activate your license to use Arm tools](https://developer.arm.com/documentation/108029/latest/Activate-your-license-to-use-Arm-tools) for more details on licensing.

-1. Click **Activate**.

 ## Submit feedback